Klosmi/html-basics/JS-basic.md

   // innerText returns: "This element has extra spacing and contains a span element."
   // innerHTML returns: "   This element has extra spacing     and contains <span>a span element</span>."
-  //textContent returns: "   This element has extra spacing    and contains a span element."
+  // textContent returns: "   This element has extra spacing    and contains a span element."
   ```